MyGov.in: Groups

 There are various pre-defined groups to which users can selectively subscribe to.
 The objective of each group is to bring positive changes to the relevant area with people's participation.
 In each group, users are provided with two domains, 'Do' and 'Discuss'.
 The 'Do' section includes both online and on-ground tasks to which contributors may assign themselves.
 The 'discuss' section may be used for discussing different relevant issues affecting the nation.
 It may also be used for providing vital information regarding the topic and also suggest and propose new ideas.
 The users are awarded activity points based upon their individual contributions.
 Users may also volunteer and submit their own entries.
 These are reviewed by other members, evaluated by experts and approved subsequently.
 Approved tasks earn credit points.

 MyGov also serves as a digital library of topics regarding India.

 Open Forum

 The Open Forum is for discussion of issues of national importance.
 It spans across various groups and every registered member of MyGov is eligible for participation.
 Saansad Adarsh Gram Yojana and the new institution which is going to replace the existing Planning Commission of India were the first topics discussed here.

 Mann Ki Baat

 MyGov is one of the platforms through which citizens can submit input for the monthly Program of the PM called Mann ki Baat broadcast over the radio.
 Citizens can submit input on the MyGov forum or on the Toll Free Number 1800-11-7800 once the line is opened.

-Creative Corner

-The Creative Corner gives users a platform to showcase their innovative zeal and enables them to "leave an imprint on India’s history".
-This corner allows citizens to creatively engage with various Government departments.
-From time to time, Ministries will need creative inputs on the creativity related aspects of their initiatives.
-The tasks may vary from proposing a design for a mobile application to providing a draft banner/logo as well to suggesting a creative punch line for an initiative.
-The scope is "extensive" according to the official site, but the end result is "extremely satisfying".